Mostafashadow1/react-loadly/README.md

 - **Tree-Shakable**: Supports modern bundlers to only include what you use.
 - **Reduced Motion**: Respects the user's `prefers-reduced-motion` settings.
 - **SSR Compatible**: Works out-of-the-box with frameworks like **Next.js**.
+- **Fullscreen Support**: Display loaders in fullscreen mode with customizable backgrounds.

 ---